Programs for Young People

 For the Very Young

-For parents and very small children, we offer In the Garden: Programs for the Very Young, which includes Tuesdays in the Garden (ages 0-3 years) and field trips for the very young (ages 3-5).
+For parents and very small children, we offer In the Garden: Programs for the Very Young, which includes Tuesdays in the Garden (ages 0-3 years).

 For Children and Teens

-We offer a variety of programs for young people including a weekly art drop-in, Homeschool Days and summer camps at the intersection of art and nature.
+We offer a variety of programs for young people including a Art + Nature Lab, Art Club and summer camps at the intersection of art and nature.

 For Colleges and Universities